apache/nuttx/README.txt

      boardB/nxwm I can see the modifications that I would need to make to my boardA/nsh to create a new  boardA/nxwm.

-  2. But the most common reason that I use the 'cmpconfig' program to to check the results of "refreshing" a configuration with 'make oldconfig' (see the paragraph "Refreshing Configurations" above).
+  2. But the most common reason that I use the 'cmpconfig' program is to check the results of "refreshing" a configuration with 'make oldconfig' (see the paragraph "Refreshing Configurations" above).
 The 'make oldconfig' command will make changes to my configuration and using